Saksham010/DYOR/README.md

 In middle of finding ways to simluate the transaction and flag malicious ones.

+## Installation guide

+Since the extension is still being reviewed i've pushed it through a webiste with a quick guide on how to load the extension: https://www.loom.com/share/f777abbd497f4950b103ab64c5d7482e

 ## Collaboration
 Looking for people working on building AI model for flagging malicious/vulnerable contracts to integrate in the project.